tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![In this image, you are searching and navigating to Azure Security Center (ASC)](images/findAsc.png "Azure Security Center")

 1. Go the **Azure Defender** under the Cloud Security section
-1. Click **Enable Azure Defender** to setup the trial edition of Azure Defender for your Subscription
+1. Select **Enable Azure Defender** to setup the trial edition of Azure Defender for your Subscription

     ![This image shows how to navigate to the Azure Defender section to enable the trial of Azure Defender](images/enableAzureDefender.png "Enable Azure Defender")